CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 ### Hierarchical Category Fields FAQ

 ServiceNow often uses hierarchical category fields, where the selection in one field determines the available options in subsequent fields (like category and subcategory).
-The ServiceNow ITSM Helper app supports this functionality.
+The ServiceNow ITSM and SIR app supports this functionality.

 #### How to Configure Dependent Fields